apache/pekko-management/docs/src/main/paradox/bootstrap/recipes.md

 * Use a Deployment for creating the pods
 * Use either the Kubernetes API or DNS for contact point discovery (details below)
 * Optionally use a service or ingress for any for traffic coming from outside of the Pekko Cluster e.g. gRPC and HTTP

-### Example project

-To get started, it might be helpful to have a look at the [Akka Cluster on Kubernetes](https://developer.lightbend.com/start/?group=akka&project=pekko-sample-cluster-kubernetes-java) example project.

 ### Kubernetes Deployment